DeFi AMM Accounting Bugs & Virtual Balance Cache Exploitation

 • Partial updates truncate results (floor division, fixed-point rounding), letting an attacker accumulate stateful residues via symmetric deposit/withdraw cycles.

-• Boundary conditions reuse caches instead of ground-truth recomputation, especially when totalSupply == 0, totalLiquidity == 0, or pool composition resets.
+• Boundary conditions reuse caches or bootstrap code instead of ground-truth recomputation, especially when totalSupply == 0, totalLiquidity == 0, or pool composition resets.

 • Minting logic lacks ratio sanity checks (e.g., absence of expected_value/actual_value bounds) so a dust deposit can mint essentially the entire historic supply.